cstefanache/marvin-dev/MarvinFunctional.md

   While the step (method) is already added in the tree, when the user wants to execute a specific flow from the tree, the play functionality shall allow executing a flow (from the root up to the current step) by clicking on a step from the tree and clicking on the 'play' button.

-  ### Workspace - How to use memory store random values in flow
+  ### Workspace - How to use memory store and random values in flow

   Let's say we have a banking application.
 We want to create a new transaction with some details - eg: 'test-123`.
 Then search for that specific transaction (test-123) to check the transaction details.
 Below is an example for a Marvin flow for this situation:
   - a login method